reactiveui/website/input/docs/handbook/interactions/binding-interactions.md

+NoTitle: true
+---
 In addition to registering `Interaction` handlers manually, we also provide a set of view extension methods for setting up bindings, both of which mimic the `handler` parameter of the `RegisterHandler` overloads:

 ```cs
 IDisposable BindInteraction<TViewModel, TView, TInput, TOutput>(